 The state should not take any actions that limit or reduce authority of local school boards and local governing bodies to finance and manage local schools.
+Local school boards should retain the responsibility for approving applications for charter schools.
 Otherwise, decisions that affect the funding of public schools potentially could be made by a statewide, appointed body that has no direct connection to the council or board of supervisors.